Launch of New Rotics Club Novel:

 “The last thing a librarian wants to find at her new place of work is a Body in the Library.

 But the main thing a fan of Charlotte Bronte’s Jane Eyre needs to help her solve the murder is a real-life Mr Rochester…”

-New book C S Lewis at Poets’ Corner
+C S Lewis at Poets’ Corner

 I was delighted to be able to contribute to the book celebrating C S Lewis’ inclusion in Poets’ Corner in Westminster Abbey.
 C S Lewis at Poets’ Corner is edited by Peter S Williams and Michael Ward (Wipe & Stock 2016) and has contributions from many Lewis scholars and writers.
 My own contribution takes the form of participating in a Symposium on Lewis’ influence today and my blog written the day after the memorial service at Westminster abbey.